abhisheks2010/ALLCDRTOSQL1/readme.md

 Bash

+# To run the pipeline for the SHAMS customer
+python run_pipeline.py shams

+# To run the pipeline for the SPC customer
-python run_pipeline.py
+python run_pipeline.py spc
-The script will print detailed log messages to the console, showing the progress of both phases, the number of records ingested and transformed, and any warnings or errors that occur.

-Scheduling the Pipeline
+⚙️ Scheduling the Pipeline
-For automation, you should schedule the run_pipeline.py script to run at your desired interval (e.g., every hour).
+For automation, you must create a separate scheduled task for each customer.

 Scheduling with Cron (Linux/macOS)
 Open your crontab file for editing: crontab -e

-Add the following line, making sure to use the absolute paths to your project and virtual environment.
-This example runs the script at the top of every hour.
+Add a line for each customer.
+This example runs the pipeline every 5 minutes for both customers.

 Code snippet

+# Run the SHAMS CDR ETL pipeline every 5 minutes
+*/5 * * * * /path/to/project/venv/bin/python /path/to/project/run_pipeline.py shams

-# Run the full CDR ETL pipeline every hour
+# Run the SPC CDR ETL pipeline every 5 minutes
-0 * * * * /path/to/your/project/venv/bin/python /path/to/your/project/run_pipeline.py
+*/5 * * * * /path/to/project/venv/bin/python /path/to/project/run_pipeline.py spc
 Scheduling with Windows Task Scheduler
-Open Task Scheduler.

-Click Create Basic Task... in the "Actions" pane.

-Name: Give it a clear name like "Hourly CDR ETL Pipeline".

-Trigger: Select "Daily" and set it to repeat every 1 hour.

-Action: Select "Start a program".

-Program/script: Provide the full path to the python.exe executable inside your virtual environment (e.g., C:\path\to\your\project\venv\Scripts\python.exe).

-Add arguments (optional): Enter the name of the master script: run_pipeline.py.

-Start in (optional): Provide the full path to your project's root folder (e.g., C:\path\to\your\project).

-Review the settings and click Finish.
+Open Task Scheduler and create a separate task for each customer.

+The Program/script and Start in fields will be the same for each task.

+The Add arguments (optional) field is where you specify the customer:

+SHAMS Task Arguments: run_pipeline.py shams

+SPC Task Arguments: run_pipeline.py spc

 Data Handling and Business Logic
 The pipeline includes several key features to ensure data quality and integrity:

 Duplicate Handling: Resilience against duplicate data is achieved at multiple levels.
 The cdr_raw_data staging table and the final fact_calls table both have a UNIQUE index on the msg_id column.
-Additionally, the ingestion script uses an INSERT IGNORE command, which instructs MySQL to gracefully skip any record whose msg_id already exists.
+Additionally, the ingestion script uses an INSERT IGNORE command.

-Nested JSON Parsing: The ETL script is designed to parse complex, nested JSON objects within the raw CDR data.
+Nested JSON Parsing: The ETL script is designed to parse complex, nested JSON objects.
 It specifically extracts detailed agent disposition information from the fonoUC object, including:

 Follow-up Notes: Captures manual notes left by agents.